burrapriyanka85-pixel/Titanic-Survival-Classifier-Custom-Edition-/README.md

 ⚙️ Model Optimization

-A baseline model was first trained to establish reference performance.
+A baseline model was first trained to establish reference performance

-Hyperparameter tuning was then performed using RandomizedSearchCV with stratified cross-validation to:
+Hyperparameter tuning was performed using RandomizedSearchCV with stratified cross-validation

+🎯 Objectives:

 Improve predictive performance